This guide will show you the best bike lock under 50. Enjoy.

 You’re also able to ID register the keys on the Kryptonite website completely free of charge; this is a great feature to have in case you’re unlucky enough to lose or damage the keys, and you need to replace them.

-Sadly, this lock won't fit into the back of your jeans like the Kryptonite Evolution Mini 5 D-Lock.
+Sadly, this product won't fit into the back of your jeans like the Kryptonite Evolution Mini 5.
 However, the added frame bracket means you shouldn't have to worry about that.

 If you’re concerned about the size of the lock, the inside of the “D” is 9” by 4” wide.
 So this gives you 9” of lockable space.
 Perfect for going around most objects but not a good as chain locks.